 - Second Cataract (now largely under Lake Nasser): Once another major barrier upstream, much of this cataract was inundated when Lake Nasser filled after the construction of the Aswan High Dam.
 Several ancient sites in the area were relocated or submerged as a result.

-- Third, Fourth, Fifth Cataracts (upper Sudan regions): These sit progressively downstream toward Khartoum and were historically important to Nubian kingdoms and trade networks.
+- Third, Fourth, Fifth Cataracts (upper Sudan regions): Historically important to Nubian kingdoms and trade networks.
 They vary from clusters of rocks and islands to stretches with stronger rapids, each shaping settlement and transport.

-- Sixth Cataract (near the Sudan–Ethiopia border region): A more complex area of shallows and islands further upstream; historically it helped define zones of control and contact among ancient communities.
+- Sixth Cataract: A more complex area of shallows and islands further upstream; historically it helped define zones of control and contact among ancient communities.

 Why does this matter?
 Each cataract disrupted river travel and created natural “stops” where people traded, fortified, or settled.
 They framed political boundaries and cultural exchange between Egypt and the Nubian realms to the south.